Jbleezy/BO1-Reimagined/README.md

 * Make it so betties can only be triggered by zombies with line of sight from bettys position
 * Add line of sight check for windows breaking on Moon
 * Fix Der Riese trap lights not turning red when active
+* Show player's perks of when you are spectating (player.spectatorclient)
+* Make ray gun take legs off nova crawlers
+* Fix zombies rarely (about 1 in 200) still doing Gersch device backwards run anim after gersch is gone

 ## TESTING:
 * Moon sidequest dialog in coop without Richtofen